-When a population's heterogeneity is time-dependent, as is common in clinical studies, samples are drawn at regular intervals in time.
+locations, collecting samples at the center of each location.
+When a population's is heterogeneous in time, as is common in clinical and environmental studies, then we might choose to collect samples at regular intervals in time.

 If a target population's properties have a periodic trend, a systematic sampling will lead to a significant bias if our sampling frequency is too small.
 This is a common problem when sampling electronic signals where the problem is known as aliasing.
-Consider, for example, a signal consisting of a simple sign wave.
+Consider, for example, a signal that is a simple sign wave.
 Figure 7.4a shows how an insufficient sampling frequency underestimates the signal's true frequency.
-The apparent signal, shown by the dashed red line passing through the five data points, is significantly different from the true signal shown by the solid blue line.
+The apparent signal, shown by the dashed red line that passes through the five data points, is significantly different from the true signal shown by the solid blue line.

-According to the NYQUIST THEOREM, to accurately determine a periodic signal's true frequency, we must sample the signal at least twice during each cycle or period.
-If we collect samples at an interval of $\Delta t$ , the highest frequency we can accurately monitor is $(2\Delta t)^{-1}$ .
-For example, if our sampling rate is 1 sample/hr, the highest frequency we can monitor is $(2 \times 1 \text{ hr})^{-1}$ or 0.5 hr-1, corresponding to a period of less than 2 hr.
-If our signal's period is less than 2 hours (a frequency of more than 0.5 hr-1), then we must use a faster sampling rate.
-Ideally, the sampling rate should be at least 3-4 times greater than the highest frequency signal of interest.
-If our signal has a period of one hour, we should collect a new sample every 15-20 minutes.
+According to the NYQUIST THEOREM, to determine accurately the frequency of a periodic signal, we must sample the signal at least twice during each cycle or period.
+If we collect samples at an interval of $\Delta t$ , then the highest frequency we can monitor accurately is $(2\Delta t)^{-1}$ .
+For example, if we collect one sample each hour, then the highest frequency we can monitor is $(2\times1~\text{hr})^{-1}$ or $0.5~\text{hr}^{-1}$ , a period of less than 2 hr.
+If our signal's period is less than 2 hours (a frequency of more than $0.5~\text{hr}^{-1}$ ), then we must use a faster sampling rate.
+Ideally, we use a sampling rate that is at least 3-4 times greater than the highest frequency signal of interest.
+If our signal has a period of one hour, then we should collect a new sample every 15-20 minutes.